Arlington Public Library has a long history of showcasing community and contemporary art at our locations.

 The Library promotes freedom of expression and believes in the American Library Association’s (ALA’s) Visual and Performing Arts in Libraries Bill of Rights.
 We promote public art as a means to inspire, connect, and facilitate thought provoking and timely conversations.
 We are pleased to support and spotlight local and diverse art and artists so that a greater number of diverse perspectives can be seen, and more voices can be heard.

-Exhibits may advocate a position or a point of view.
-Within the guidelines, materials cannot be excluded based on content unless the exclusion is necessary to serve a compelling governmental interest which cannot be served by less restrictive means.
-However, inclusion in an exhibit or display does not constitute endorsement of the content by the Library or the County government.
+Exhibitions may advocate a position or a point of view.
+However, inclusion in an exhibit or display does not constitute endorsement of the content or a point of view by the Library or the County government.

 Selection of Work for Exhibit

-- Present a variety of works by local artists in the visual and literary arts;
+- Present a variety of works by a diverse group of local artists in the visual and literary arts;

-- Help local artists increase their public exposure;
+- Help local artists increase their public exposure and find their marketplace;

 Residence in Arlington is not required but may be considered in the selection process.
 Works of art may be offered for sale, but this is not a requirement and will not affect committee decisions.